 “If you make customers unhappy in the physical world, they might each tell 6 friends.
 If you make customers unhappy on the internet, they can each tell 6000 friends.”

-Companies have recognised this as well and hence the widespread use of survey makers and other methods of feedback collection.
+Companies have recognized this as well and hence the widespread use of survey makers and other methods of feedback collection.

 Read on to learn about the importance of customer experience in retail and tips on how to improve it.